The 11 best Mets minor league hitters I saw thi...

 - News Article

-The 11 best Mets minor league hitters I saw this year: 8, Andres Regnault
+The 11 best Mets minor league hitters I saw this year: 7, Shervyen Newton

 Counting down the best minor league hitters I saw in 2019.